awwx/ar/readme.md

 * Arc 3.1 calls ac-macex in ac-assignn...
 I wonder why?
 * need tests for
   * atomic
-  * force-close on sockets (see comment on force-close in arc3.1/ac.scm)
   * threads
   * whilet
   * awhen